Estadio Santiago Bernabéu – until 2019

 Advertisement

-On which venues did Real Madrid initially play?
+What facilities did Real Madrid initially play on?

-Real Madrid (originally known as the Madrid Foot-Ball Club) was officially established on March 6, 1902, although the team had already informally existed since 1900.
-The team played its first matches on the Moncloa fields, and later on the pitches known as Campo de la Estrada and Campo del Retiro.
-Later, the club used the pitch at the now defunct bullring (in its place is now the Palacio de Deportes), and occasionally played on the pitch inside Madrid's horse racing track.
+Real Madrid (initially under the name Madrid Foot-Ball Club) was officially established on March 6, 1902, although the team informally existed since 1900.
+The team played its first matches on the Moncloa fields, and later on the grounds known as Campo de la Estrada and Campo del Retiro.
+Later, the club used the field next to the now defunct bullring (in its place is now the Palacio de Deportes), also making occasional appearances on the field inside Madrid's horse racing track.

-In autumn 1912, Campo de O'Donnell was opened.
-This was the club's first real stadium, although it could only hold a maximum of a few thousand spectators.
+In the fall of 1912, the Campo de O'Donnell was opened.
+It was the club's first proper stadium, although it could hold a maximum of a few thousand spectators.
 It was also located near the bullring.
-Not far away there was another stadium of the same name, which served the club Atlético.
-In 1920, King Alfonso XIII gave the club the title "Royal" ("Real") and it has been known as Real Madrid ever since.
-The club's growing popularity and membership meant that Real began to think about moving to a larger venue.
+Not far away was another stadium of the same name, which served the Atlético club.
+In 1920, King Alfonso XIII gave the club the title “Royal” (“Real”) and it has since been known as Real Madrid.
+The club's growing popularity and membership led Real to think about moving to a larger facility.

 How was the current Real Madrid stadium built?

-In 1943, Santiago Bernabéu, a former striker for the club with whom he won the Copa del Rey in 1917, became president of Real.
-As a teenager, Bernabéu helped, without getting paid, with the construction of the Campo de O'Donnell.
-After playing football, he obtained a law degree and worked as the club's secretary before becoming Real's president.
-One of the first actions of the new president was the purchase of 5 ha of land adjacent to the site on which Real's current stadium stood.
+In 1943, Santiago Bernabéu, a former striker of Real Madrid with which he won the Copa del Rey in 1917, became president of the club.
+As a teenager, Bernabéu helped to build the Campo de O'Donnell for free.
+After retiring from football, he earned a degree in law, and worked as the club's secretary before becoming Real's president.
+One of the first actions taken as the new president was the purchase of 5 hectares of land adjacent to the plot where Real's then existing stadium stood.
 The purchase cost the club 3 million pesetas.

-On October 27, 1944, construction of Real's new stadium began on the purchased land, and the cornerstone was laid by Santiago Bernabéu himself.
-The design for the new arena was created by Manuel Muñoz Monasterio and Luis Alemany Soler.
-Real played at the Estadio de Chamartín until May 1946, after which they moved temporarily to Atlético's then home ground, the Estadio Metropolitano.
-One of the conditions of the stadium's lease was that members of Atlético could enter Real's matches for free.
-The Estadio de Chamartín was subsequently demolished to make way for the new stadium (although the new facility was largely built next door, its eastern stand was created partly on the site of one corner of the old stadium).
+On October 27, 1944, construction of Real's new stadium began on the purchased site, with the cornerstone laid by Santiago Bernabéu himself.
+The design of the new venue was drawn up by Manuel Muñoz Monasterio and Luis Alemany Soler.
+Real played at the Estadio de Chamartín until May 1946, after which it moved temporarily to the then Atlético facility, the former Estadio Metropolitano.
+One of the conditions of the stadium's loan was that members of Atlético were allowed free admission to Real's matches.

-The new stadium was inaugurated on December 14, 1947, with the hosts beating Portugal's Os Belenenses 3:1 in a friendly game.
+The inauguration of the new stadium took place on December 14, 1947, and for the opening the hosts defeated Portugal's Os Belenenses 3–1 in a friendly.
 The new facility was much larger than its predecessor.
-Its gently shaped stands surrounded the pitch on all sides.
-The north, west, and south stands had a second tier based on a reinforced concrete frame, the east stand had a lower single tier, and in the middle, just behind the spectator seats, was a neoclassical marathon tower.
-The capacity of the stadium was around 80,000 spectators.
-It cost 38 million pesetas to build, which was a huge sum for its time.
+On the north, west and south sides, the stands had a second tier.
+The stand on the eastern side was lower, one-story high, and in the center of the stand, just behind the spectator seats, was a neoclassical marathon tower.

-The stadium was originally known as the Nuevo Estadio Chamartín.
-On January 4, 1955, in recognition of Real Madrid's current president, Santiago Bernabéu, the new venue was named after him.
-The arena, especially in its early days, was the venue for competitions in many sports, including boxing, cycling, baseball, handball and American football.
+The stadium was originally known as Nuevo Estadio Chamartín.
+On January 4, 1955, in tribute to Real's incumbent president, Santiago Bernabéu, the new facility was named after him.
+The stadium, especially in its early days, hosted competitions in many sports, including boxing, cycling, baseball, handball and American football.

 How did the Estadio Santiago Bernabéu change before the 1982 World Cup?

-How was the Estadio Santiago Bernabéu extended between 1992 and 1994?
+How was the Estadio Santiago Bernabéu expanded between 1992 and 1994?

-Outside, behind the corners, four spiral towers with staircases similar to those at the San Siro in Milan were built.
-The stadium was also upgraded with a pitch heating system.
-The reconstruction was completed on May 7, 1994 at a cost of 5 billion pesetas.
+Outside, behind the corners, four spiral towers with staircases were built, similar to those at the San Siro in Milan.
+The stadium also added a turf heating system.
+Completion of the reconstruction took place on May 7, 1994, at a cost of 5 billion pesetas.
 The capacity of the stadium after the expansion increased to 106,500 spectators.
-The redevelopment design was created by Estudio Lamela.
-In 1994, the shopping centre La Esquina del Bernabéu also opened next to the stadium.
+The reconstruction project was created by Estudio Lamela.
+In 1994, the La Esquina del Bernabéu shopping center also opened next to the stadium.

-When were the club museum and the new Real Madrid training centre built?
+When was the club museum and Real Madrid's new training center built?

-When was the east stand of the Real Madrid stadium roofed?
+When was the east stand at Real Madrid's stadium covered?

 Who is the host of the Estadio Santiago Bernabéu?

-What has taken place at the Estadio Santiago Bernabéu?
+What events have been hosted at the Estadio Santiago Bernabéu?

-In 1964 the final tournament of the second European Nations' Cup (later European Championship) was played in Spain.
-The matches of the tournament (in "final four" format) were played at the Estadio Santiago Bernabéu and the Camp Nou in Barcelona.
-Madrid hosted one of the semi-finals and the final, both involving the Spanish team, who won their first European Championship title of the tournament.
-The Estadio Santiago Bernabéu is, moreover, the stadium in which the national team has played the most matches and has recorded the highest number of victories.
+In 1964, Spain hosted the final tournament of the second edition of the European Nations' Cup (later the European Championship).
+The matches of the tournament (in the “final four” format) were played at the Estadio Santiago Bernabéu and the Camp Nou in Barcelona.
+Madrid hosted one of the semifinals and the final, both matches featuring the Spanish national team, which claimed its first European championship title in the tournament.
+The Estadio Santiago Bernabéu, by the way, is the stadium where the Spanish national team played the greatest number of matches of all venues, and where it achieved the biggest number of victories.

-The venue was also one of the venues of the 1982 World Cup, hosting three second group stage matches and the final of the tournament, which saw the Italian national team beat Germany 3:1.
-In addition, the facility is being mentioned as a candidate to host the final of the 2030 World Cup, which Spain will co-host.
+The stadium was also one of the venues of the 1982 World Cup.
+During the World Cup it hosted three matches of the second group stage and the final of the tournament, in which the Italian national team defeated West Germany 3–1.

-The stadium has staged European Cup finals in 1957, 1969 and 1980, as well as the Champions League final in 2010, and has also hosted UEFA Cup final two-legged matches (1985, 1986) or the Intercontinental Cup (1960, 1964, 1966).
-In 2018, the Estadio Santiago Bernabéu was the venue of the return match of the Copa Libertadores two-legged final between River Plate and Boca Juniors (due to the tense situation and incidents that occurred before the match, it was decided to play it on a neutral ground).
-The stadium has also played host to the most Copa del Rey finals.
+The stadium hosted the finals of the European Cup in 1957, 1969 and 1980, as well as the Champions League final in 2010.
+The venue also hosted the matches of the final two-leg fixtures of the UEFA Cup (1985, 1986) or the Intercontinental Cup (1960, 1964, 1966).
+In 2018, the Estadio Santiago Bernabéu hosted the second leg of the Copa Libertadores final between River Plate and Boca Juniors (due to the tense situation and incidents that occurred before the match, it was decided to play it on neutral ground).
+The stadium has also been the venue for the most Copa del Rey finals.

 Advertisement